The London Mathematical Society and Clay Mathematics Institute Research Schools provide training for young researchers in a core area of mathematics.

 Due to generous support from the Clay Mathematics Institute and the Heilbronn Institute for Mathematical Research, up to £31,000 is available per Research School.

-There will be four research schools in 2015:
+There will be five research schools in 2015:

 - Statistical Properties of Dynamical Systems, Loughborough (13-17 April) - Applications are now closed

 - Regularity and Analytic Methods in Combinatorics, Warwick (1-5 July) - Applications are now closed

 - Developments in Modern Probability, Oxford (5-10 July) - Applications are now closed.

 - Computational Algebraic Topology, Oxford (7-11 September) - Applicaiton deadline: 20 August (for earlybird registration fee); 3rd September (standard registration fee)

 - Diophantine Equations, Baskerville Hall, Hay-on-Wye (15-19 September) - Applications are now closed.